cdk8s-team/cdk8s/examples/typescript/kubernetes-end-to-end-aws/README.md

 There are two properties worth noting here:

-- `ingressAlb`: Ingress resources need to be specially annotated for them to be picked up and implemented by the AWS Load Balancer Controller.
+- `ingressAlb:` Ingress resources need to be specially annotated for them to be picked up and implemented by the AWS Load Balancer Controller.
 Setting this property to `true` will make the cluster automatically detect `Ingress` resources, and add the necessary annotation.
-- `ingressAlbScheme`: By default, the provisioned ALB is `internal`, so we need explicitly make it `internet-facing`.
+- `ingressAlbScheme:` By default, the provisioned ALB is `internal`, so we need explicitly make it `internet-facing`.

 And, similarly to the KubeView endpoint, we need to fetch the generated address of the ALB, this time from the state of the ingress resource: